 ”A huge thank you to Amanduh and the WIPP organisers for all your hard work, to our pals at InsideOUT who we love working with, to NZPC who are strong advocates for trans health, to Jaye, Kerry, Sam, Jess, Ada, Lola, Dan, Dylan, Ella, and everyone who got involved and helped to make this happen.
 To the beautiful people of all genders who joined the float, and to the folks out there who came to watch and support.

-”Nga mihinui ki a koutou katoa, we look forward to seeing the UN human right ”to access appropriate health care” fulfilled in the near future.
+”Nga mihinui ki a koutou katoa, we look forward to appropriate health care in the near future.

-Gender Minorities Aotearoa is opening The Gender Centre in Wellington, hopefully on Transgender Day of Visibility March 31st.
+Gender Minorities Aotearoa is opening The Gender Centre in Wellington, Transgender Day of Visibility March 31st.

 InsideOUT is holding Shift Hui n Wellington, April 20 – 23.